LLNL/HPC-Tutorials/openmp/exercise1.md

+When you get a clean compile, proceed.

 4\.
-When you get a clean compile, proceed.

-5\.
 Run your hello executable and notice its output.
 * Is it what you expected?
 As a comparison, you can compile and run the provided omp_hello.c or omp_hello.f example program.
 * How many threads were created?
 By default, the Intel and GNU compilers will create 1 thread for each core.
 The PGI compiler will create only 1 thread total.

+5\.
 Notes:
 * For the remainder of this exercise, you can use the compiler command of your choice unless indicated otherwise.
 * Compilers will differ in which warnings they issue, but all can be ignored for this exercise.
 Errors are different, of course.

-test

 ## 6. Vary the number of threads and re-run Hello World